Guaranteed Time Control using Linear Matrix Inequalities: Introduction

 Instead of directly solving the time-optimal control problem, finite-time stability \citep{Bhat2000} defines a set of Lyapunov conditions that, if satisfied, ensures the origin of the state space is reached in a finite amount of time (in contrast to asymptotic stability which only requires the origin to be reached as $t \rightarrow \infty$).
 Even though these are useful analysis conditions, they are often hard to employ in a constructive manner for control laws.
 As such, it is common to employ Implicit Lyapunov Function (ILF) designs \citep{Polyakov2015}, or Prescribed Performance Control (PPC) \citep{Guo2022} in order to impose finite-time stability on the closed loop, with the main disadvantage of these approaches being the fact that they require a specific structure upon the system's dynamics.

 Many approaches disregard the fact that most applications have constraints upon the system's state and input, as well as uncertainties on the available model.
 Throughout the last 30 years, robust control conditions based on Linear Matrix Inequalities (LMIs) \citep{Boyd1994} have been shown to be particularly useful in this regard, specially if the uncertainties can be written as a convex set (leading to a polytopic representation).
 An approach that is already well-developed and employed in the literature is to make use of a saturation function in the control law, and ensuring the closed loop's stability inside of a predetermined level set of a Lyapunov function \citep{Tarbouriech2011}.
 Even though the existence of a quadratic Lyapunov function is necessary and sufficient for the stability of precisely known linear time-invariant systems, it is a well-known fact that it is a source of conservativeness when dealing with uncertain \citep{Ramos2022} or nonlinear systems \citep{Nguyen2019}.

-An interesting approach in that regard is the use of Piecewise Quadratic Lyapunov functions \citep{Johansson1998}, which, given enough partitions of the state space, is capable of approximating any nonlinear function.
+An interesting approach in that regard is the use of Piecewise Quadratic Lyapunov functions \citep{Johansson1998}, which, given enough partitions of the state space, are capable of approximating any nonlinear function.
 As shown by \cite{Rantzer2000}, they can be employed to approximate upper-bounds of optimal control problems, though this approach is only valid for the largest Lyapunov level set contained in the analysis region (which can be hard to find in this scenario).
 Building on this idea, \cite{Jiang2015} propose a relaxed optimal control problem (for polynomial systems), and a \emph{Policy Iteration} solution based on \emph{sum of squares} (SOS), which is capable of finding a global suboptimal solution for the relaxed optimal control problem given an initial policy/control law.
 Its main disadvantage lies on the fact that it does not take into account state and input constraints.